 a.
 Alphabet Soup Technique

-In this technique, you’re basically going into the Google search bar and typing in different things and seeing what pops up below.
+In this technique, you’re basically going into the Google search bar and typing in different things, and seeing what pops up below.
 Google tries to finish your phrases for you – these are actually commonly searched terms.
 A good strategy to find ones that relate to your niche is to start with something relevant.
 For instance, let’s pretend your niche is tennis, you might want to search:

-“what are the best tennis [insert letter here]”
+“What is the best tennis [insert letter here]”

 In the [insert letter here] part, you start with “a” and then “b” and then continue down the alphabet and see what Google fills in for you.
 Eventually, you’ll come up with a keyword list that is relevant to your chosen niche and that you know a little bit about.